All planning checklists

 Look into photography options

-Decide if you want a professional photographer for a few hours to capture key moments.
+Decide if you want a pro for a few hours to capture key moments in the forest.

-Search for photographers specialising in natural settings, perhaps with experience shooting in the New Forest.
+Look for photographers with experience shooting in natural New Forest settings.

 Complex·High impact